lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - the receiver MUST append the All-1 SCHC Fragment Payload and the padding bits to the previously received SCHC Fragment Payloads for this SCHC Packet
-- if an integrity checking is specified in the Profile,
-  * the receiver MUST perform the integrity check
+- the receiver MUST perform the integrity check
-  * if integrity checking fails, the receiver MUST drop the reassembled SCHC Packet and it MUST release all resources associated with this Rule ID and optional DTag values.
+- if integrity checking fails, the receiver MUST drop the reassembled SCHC Packet and it MUST release all resources associated with this Rule ID and optional DTag values.
 - the reassembly operation concludes.